-The turnover KPI is calculated as the ratio of turnover from taxonomy-eligible or taxonomy-aligned economic activities in a financial year to the total revenue in that financial year.
-Turnover is based on the net sales of goods or services, including intangible assets in accordance with IAS 1.82(a).
+The turnover KPI is calculated as the ratio of turnover from taxonomy-eligible or taxonomy-aligned economic activities in a financial year to the total turnover in that financial year.
+Turnover is based on net sales generated by goods or services, including intangible assets, in accordance with IAS 1.82(a).

-Total revenue of € 125.5 million for the financial year 2022 form the denominator of the turnover KPI and can be taken from the consolidated statement of income (page 060).
+The $\[ensuremath{\in}\]125.80\]$ million total turnover for the 2023 financial year comprises the denominator of the turnover KPI and can be taken from the consolidated statement of income.

-The companies' revenue of € 125.5 million (page 060) reported in the consolidated income statements is analyzed across all Group companies to determine whether this was generated with taxonomy-eligible or taxonomy-aligned economic activities in accordance with Annex I (Significant contribution to climate change mitigation) and Annex II (Significant contribution to climate change adaptation) of Delegated Regulation 2021/2139 of the Taxonomy Regulation.
-A detailed analysis of the items included in revenue is used to classify the respective turnover into taxonomy-eligible and taxonomy-aligned economic activities.
+The €125.80 million turnover reported in the Wolford AG consolidated income statement is analyzed across all Group companies to determine whether it was generated by taxonomyeligible or taxonomy-aligned economic activities.
+A detailed analysis of the items included in turnover is used to classify the individual turnover items into taxonomy-eligible and taxonomyaligned economic activities.
 This results in a taxonomy-eligible turnover KPI of 0% and a taxonomy-aligned turnover KPI of 0%.

-Based on the current state of regulation, none of the economic activities of Wolford AG have been identified as significant revenue-generating activities within the meaning of the Delegated Acts (Annex I/Annex II).
+Based on the current state of regulation, no economic activities have been identified as significant turnover-generating activities undertaken by Wolford AG within the meaning of the Delegated Acts (Annex I/Annex II).